Research-Division/policy-rules-database/README.md

-# policy-rules-database
+# Policy Rules Database (PRD)
 The Policy Rules Database (PRD) is an open-source repository that contains up-to-date program rules and provisions for all major federal and state public assistance programs, tax provisions, and tax credits in a single easy-to-use database.

+Go to the PRD [website](https://www.atlantafed.org/economic-mobility-and-resilience/advancing-careers-for-low-income-families/policy-rules-database.aspx)

+Analyze the structure of the U.S. social safety net using the [Policy Rules Database (PRD) Dashboard](https://emar-data-tools.shinyapps.io/prd_dashboard/)

 The terms of the PRD use are defined by the GNU General Public Licene v3.0.
 If you are interested in alternative licensing arrangements, please contact elias.ilin@atl.frb.org

-To simplify the task of visualizing and understanding the U.S. social safety net, we have created the [Policy Rules Database (PRD) Dashboard](https://emar-data-tools.shinyapps.io/prd_dashboard/), a simple-to-use visualization tool that shows how all existing public assistance programs and tax credits come together to support any type of family in any location in the United States.

 Suggested citation: